The visuals in this video are decorative and do not provide additional information. This video does not contain audio.

 Frequently asked questions

-Starting in July 2025, the NCAA allows schools to share a portion of their athletics revenue – $20.5 million in the 2025-2026 fiscal year – directly with student-athletes to alleviate financial pressures and provide a share of the income the student-athletes help generate.
-Because the vast majority of universities don’t generate sufficient revenue from athletics alone, schools can raise funds to reach the $20.5 million allotment.
+Beginning July 1, 2025, the NCAA allows schools to share a portion of their athletics revenue – up to $20.5 million in the 2025-2026 fiscal year – directly with student-athletes to alleviate financial pressures and provide a share of the income the student-athletes help generate.
+Because the vast majority of universities don’t generate sufficient revenue from athletics alone, schools can raise funds to reach the $20.5 million allotment for the 2025-2026 fiscal year.
+The permitted amount is expected to increase annually by 4%.

-Revenue sharing and Name, Image, and Likeness (NIL) are distinct yet interconnected.
+Revenue sharing and Name, Image and Likeness (NIL) are distinct yet interconnected.
 Revenue sharing, stemming from the House v.
 NCAA settlement, allows athletic departments to directly pay student-athletes a portion of their revenue.
 NIL, on the other hand, enables athletes to monetize their personal brand through endorsements and sponsorships.
 While both involve athlete compensation, revenue sharing is school-driven and controlled, while NIL often involves student-athletes partnering with businesses to promote brands.

 Gifts to the Student-Athlete Benefit Fund may be tax-deductible.
 Please consult your tax attorney or advisor to determine deductibility.